PukkaPad/improve-Python-OOP/README.md

 # Revising Python OOP

-Revising and improving OP with Python.
+Revising and improving OOP with Python.

 ## Class: